nuzcraft/RLTut_Python3/README.md

 This next section will begin soon!
 We'll be getting a working inventory set up as well as some items that can be picked up and used.

+Okay, wow, well, that was a lot.
+This part in particular felt difficult because there were SO MANY backend pieces to put together before we see anything on the screen.
+That plus all the moving pieces meant that maintaining the unit tests was somewhat painful.
+In the end, I think the solutions here are quite flexible.

 ## Part 7 Dev Notes

 ### Creating the Interface